 Slice chicken; sprinkle with cilantro.
 Serve with rice pilaf and pan gravy.

 Some could happily enjoy the same Thanksgiving dinner day after day but if you’re looking to prepare a classic and traditional holiday dinner without repeating the turkey and stuffing a second time, this Roasted Chicken with Brown Rice Pilaf is a tasty and elegant alternative to another round of turkey.
 A beautifully golden roasted chicken cooked to juicy perfection served with a brown rice pilaf made with Mahatma® Brown Rice and all topped with a heavenly homemade pan gravy, this perfect holiday recipe is only missing one thing: the perfect dessert.
-Cap this beautiful and delicious dinner with this Eggnog Rice Pudding for the ultimate dinner full of holiday spirit.
+Cap this beautiful and delicious dinner with this Arroz con Leche Cuban recipe or an Eggnog Rice Pudding for the ultimate dinner full of holiday spirit.

 While the holiday season is a special and festive time, it can also bring its share of additional stress and chores.
 If you’re hosting this year’s holiday dinner, don’t let yourself get nervous or overstressed.
 Cooking for others can be nerve-wracking for anyone, from the most novice of cooks to even the most experienced of chefs.
 But it doesn’t have to be another stressful task this year.
 Keep things as simple as possible by choosing just a few recipes that you feel comfortable preparing and focus on those.
 Quality matters more than quantity in this case so stick to an appetizer, a main, a couple of sides, and a dessert to keep things simple, delicious, and joyful.

 Need ideas for a holiday dinner menu?
-Try these Empanadas with Turkey and Rice Picadillo as an appetizer, this Brown Rice, Mushroom and Chorizo Stuffing Casserole with Roast Chicken as a main and a side, this Green Bean Rice Casserole as an additional side, and these Christmas Cake Brown Rice Fritters as a tasty and festive dessert.
+Try these Empanadas with Turkey and Rice Picadillo as an appetizer, this roast chicken recipe as a main, this Green Bean Rice Casserole as a side, and these Christmas Cake Brown Rice Fritters as a tasty and festive dessert.
 It really can be that easy and delicious!

 Roast 2 smaller fryer chickens, if desired, adjusting the cooking time as needed.